MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/index.md

 # News

-**Title News** is a mechanism for broadcasting information to your Players.
+Title News is a mechanism for broadcasting information to your players.
 It allows you to post updates about things such as upcoming in-game events, patch notes, future downtime, community activity, or anything else you'd like your players to know.

 Each post contains a few basic elements: